ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 OVF packages can be uploaded to a catalog as a vApp template to make the template available to users.
 For more information, see [Create a vApp Template from an OVF File](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-5EA412C4-179A-42CF-9B30-1B81C23551E6.html).

-Media files, such as ISO disc images and FLP diskette drive images, can be uploaded to a catalog as a media file.
+Media files, such as ISO disk images and FLP diskette drive images, can be uploaded to a catalog as a media file.
 For more information, see [Working with Media Files](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A7530A4B-F782-4848-90FC-BBDE41E3AE85.html).

 The maximum import size is 750 GB.
 Large image files or templates might take extended time to upload.
 Contact IBM Support for assistance with files larger than 750 GB.
 For more information, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {:note}